ModelingOriginsofLife/pyhchem/README.md

     python hchem.py rules\binding_enzyme4.txt particles\binding_enzyme4.dat

 (This loads a binding enzyme.
-Hit 'P' to run and watch it make A22-A23 pairs, if you're lucky.)
+Hit 'P' to run and watch it bond A0 and A1 atoms into A2-A3 pairs, if you're lucky.)

 The terminal window is used for input, so keep it handy.